 - Wuse Bi (五色笔): The Five-Colors Brush.
 In Chinese folktales, anything drawn by this amazing brush will materialize or spring to life.

 - Xiangyao Baozhang (降妖宝杖): The Demon Subduing Rod.
-This was the signature weapon of San Wujing i.e. the faithful third disciple of Tang Sanzang (Tripiṭaka).
-In Chinese television series and movies, it is usually shown as an iron rod with decorative carvings, and capped by a crescent blade.
+This was the signature weapon of Sha Wujing i.e. the faithful third disciple of Tang Sanzang (Tripiṭaka).
+In Chinese television series and movies, this legendary artifact is usually depicted as an iron rod with decorative carvings, and capped by a crescent blade.
 (J)

 - Yangzi Yu Jingping (羊脂玉净瓶): The Jade Suet Bottle.
 One of several weapons wielded by the Gold Horn Demon, and originally the water canteen of Laozi, the bottle could instantly capture a living being.
 It also possesses the ability to reduce a captured enemy to goo.
 This legendary artifact was powerful enough to frustrate even Sun Wukong.
 (J)

 - Yinyang Jin (阴阳镜): The Mirror of Yin and Yang.
 This useful treasure was a relic of Mount Kunlun, with the “Yang” side capable of reviving the dead and the “Yin” side capable of instantly killing a being.
 (I)